kryzical/robodog/docker/README.md

 ## Steam Deck Architecture

 This Docker setup is primarily designed for use on the Steam Deck (x86_64 architecture), which will serve as the main control station for the RoboDog.
 The lightweight nodes running on the robot itself will communicate with this control station over ROS 2 topics.

+## Consolidation Note

+We've consolidated all Docker-related files into this directory.
+Previously, there were Docker files in both `.Dockerfile/` and `docker/` directories, which caused confusion.
+The legacy files have been moved to `archive/legacy/` for reference.